 If you take out money early, you’ll be subject to a 10% penalty, and you’ll have to pay income tax on the withdrawal.

-Ubiquity is a low-cost 401(k) plan provider offering plan setup and daily maintenance on Solo 401(k)s for $18/month, with no additional fees.
+Ubiquity is a low-cost 401(k) plan provider offering plan setup and daily maintenance on Solo 401(k)s for as little as $19/month.
 While some real estate professionals may opt for a self-directed IRA, you may discover that the Solo 401(k) goes above and beyond to provide even greater benefits.
 Contact us to learn more.